- This event has passed.

-Every year, ONDA volunteers plant thousands of willow, cottonwood, and other shrub and tree species to help restore habitat in eastern Oregon.
-In reality, the work begins months before when volunteers go to the nursery to collect the sticks that will later be planted.
+Every year, ONDA volunteers plant thousands of willow, cottonwood and other shrub and tree species to help restore habitat in eastern Oregon.
+This work begins when volunteers go to the nursery to collect the sticks that will later be planted.

-To harvest sticks, volunteers will use loppers and snips to cut 3-foot and 6-foot long sections of willow and cottonwood, and then bundle them for easy transport to a cooler for planting later in the year.
+To harvest sticks, volunteers will use loppers and snips to cut 4-foot long sections of willow and cottonwood, and then bundle them for easy transport to a cooler for planting later in the year.

 The work is not particularly physically demanding, it just requires a good-sized group of folks to harvest the large volume of sticks we need.

 Often it is surprisingly spring-like, a nice afternoon spent chatting as we snip branches off sticks.
-It also can be cold, and the work repetitive, so it is important to come prepared with proper clothing, and switch between various tasks.
+It also can be cold, and the work repetitive, so it is important to come prepared with proper clothing and to switch between various tasks.